 All long-term liabilities to be repaid from governmental and business-type resources are reported as liabilities in the government-wide statements.
-The long-term liabilities consist primarily of compensated absences, capital outlay certificates payable, and lease liabilities.
+The long-term liabilities consist primarily of compensated absences and debt payable.

-In the fund financial statements, debt proceeds are reported as revenues (other financing sources), while payments of principal and interest are reported as expenditures when they become due.
+In the fund financial statements, debt proceeds are reported as another financing source, while payments of principal and interest are reported as expenditures when they become due.
 The accounting for proprietary fund long-term debt is on the accrual basis, the same in the fund statements as in the government-wide statements.

-Deferred Inflows and Outflows of Resources
+Deferred Outflows of Resources

 In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 Deferred outflows of resources represent consumption of net position that applies to a future period or periods.
-These items will not be recognized as an outflow of resources until the applicable future period.
+These items will not be recognized as an outflow of resources (expenses) until the applicable future period.
 Deferred outflows consist of pension activity.

-Deferred Inflows and Outflows of Resources, continued
+Deferred Inflows of Resources

 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 Deferred inflows of resources represent acquisitions of net position that applies to a future period or periods.
-These items will not be recognized as an inflow of resources until the applicable future period.
+These items will not be recognized as an inflow of resources (revenue) until the applicable future period.
 Deferred inflows of resources consist primarily of property taxes and pension activity.